madetech/blog/posts/planning-is-hard-can-we-do-kanban-instead.md

 ## Scaling

 It is recommended in Scrum to generally not scale a single team beyond 9-12 members (with even 9 considered extreme by most), by comparison it is generally possible to scale a Kanban flow-system beyond that (with teams seen in the wild at 40-50 members).

+## Conclusion

+Scrum is better suited for environments where the scrum-team is both defining both the problem and the solution.
+Kanban can work for either (typically Scrum teams will use a Trello/Jira board anyway).
+Where Kanban works really well is for steady streams of work-items (e.g. support requests), that come from an external requestor as the interface it provides to those requestors is more friendly.